 Fine motor exercises with lacing cards I find to be effective at capturing a child’s attention for an extended period of time.
 It is important to offer the child a demonstration first otherwise, they can become frustrated quickly as they run out of string shortly if they don’t practice lacing in the correct order.

 Along with helping in the kitchen, children enjoy practical life trays with pouring and transferring activities to perfect those fine motor movements.
-It is also allows the child to indirectly prepare for writing and extend their concentration time when they are allowed to work on it without interruptions.
+It also allows the child to indirectly prepare for writing and extend their concentration-time when they are allowed to work on it without interruptions.